London Unplugged: Release

 The film premiered at the East End Film Festival in 2018.
 It opened in cinemas in January 2019.
 A screening at the Peckhamplex in London on 18 January 2019 was followed by a Q&A with the filmmakers.
-It went on to have a limited theatrical release with Everyman Cinemas and The ICA Cinema until May 2019, selling out in advance at all Q&A screenings.
-The film also played regionally in cinemas in Broadstairs, Norwich and Orkney, amongst others.
+London Unplugged went on to have a limited theatrical release with Everyman Cinemas and the ICA Cinema until May 2019, selling out in advance at all Q&A screenings.
+The film also played regionally in cinemas in Broadstairs, Norwich and Orkney, among other places.